 A reader is more likely to be able to do this when they see something in the character that they may also see in themselves, or the character may have a similar want or need as the reader, and in that, they are able to experience the adventure or the story vicariously through the character.

-So you see, the main things to explore when creating a character or at least the things that make them relatable to a reader are their goals and flaws.
+So, the main things to explore when creating a character or at least the things that make them believable and relatable to a reader are their goals and flaws.
 These are the connectable parts of any character, even of real people, that we all relate to in varying degrees.

 Anyway, I think I’ve gone on for long enough.
-Thanks as usual for reading this far if you did, it is greatly appreciated.
+Thanks for reading this far if you did, it is very much appreciated.